Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/api_index.md

     exportSettings.SetExportFormat(ExportFormat.Binary);
     exportSettings.SetKeepInstances(false);

-    // Note: If no export settings are passed, the default settings will be used.
+    // Note: If you don't pass any export settings, Unity uses the default settings.
     ModelExporter.ExportObjects(filePath, objects, exportSettings);

     // ModelExporter.ExportObject can be used instead of